Don't Put Your Health on Hold!

 Most insurers provide some coverage for telemedicine visits.
 Medicare covers both audio and video visits.
 If you have commercial insurance, please contact your insurance company in advance of the visit to determine what coverage is offered for the type of visit you are scheduling.

-Cooper Urgent Care Centers in Audubon and Cinnaminson are open and focused on caring for patients with non-COVID-19 symptoms.
+All Cooper Urgent Care Centers – Audubon, Cherry Hill, and Cinnaminson – are open and focused on caring for patients with non-COVID-19 symptoms.
 In addition to walk-in visits, they are also accepting telemedicine visits.
 Reserve a spot at one of the offices or schedule a video visit.

 Thank you for making Cooper University Health Care your first choice for all your health care needs.
 We value the confidence you show in our physicians, nurses, and staff by entrusting us with your care.